 - Add in the tomato and simmer for about 3-5 minutes.

-- Add the lentils, coconut milk and 1 cup of water.
-Simmer on medium heat and stir occasionally.
-Cook until all the lentils have turned yellow, have softened and cooked through.
+- Cook until all the lentils have turned yellow, have softened and cooked through, this will take around 15-20 minutes.
 You may need to add some more water if it's getting too dry.
+Remember that it will thicken and soak up the rest of the water once cooked.

 - Season to taste and stir in the coriander at the end.